kingfisher63/avm_juischeck/README.md

 red border.
 In this case the field has a tooltip that explains the reason for this.
 If any field has invalid input, you cannot click the *OK* button.

 For DECT devices you must select a FRITZ!Box as the DECT base.
-The FRITZ!OS version of the DECT base is used in update queries to the CATI service.
-A predefined DECT base device is available for your convenience (a FRITZ!Box 7590 with FRITZ!OS 7.12), but it is recommended that you add your own FRITZ!Box to the collection and configure DECT devices to use is as the DECT base.
+A predefined DECT base device is available for your convenience (a FRITZ!Box 7590 with FRITZ!OS 7.21), but it is recommended that you add your own FRITZ!Box to the collection and configure DECT devices to use is as the DECT base.

+A DECT firmware version has either 2 parts or 5 parts depending on the device type.
+JuisCheck automatically adjusts the number of input fields depending on the hardware version.
+Currently only the FRITZ!DECT 500 LED-Lamp has a 5-part firmware version.

 For non-DECT devices you can optionally select another device in the same device collection as a Mesh master.
 The information of the Mesh master is used to augment